seuribe/demondrian/README.md

 # Demondrian source code #

-Demondrian is an abstract puzzle game created by Perro Electrico (Sebastián Uribe) It's commercially unreleased; only an old online version saw any public distribution.
+Demondrian is an abstract puzzle game created by Perro Electrico (Sebastián Uribe) It's commercially unreleased; only an old online version saw any public distribution: http://perroelectrico.com/demondrian/demo/

 This repository contains the full source code and resources needed for compiling it.
 It's developed with Unity and requires at least version 5.5 to run.